Now, for Personal Style......

 2. Chic...Do I feel chic, dignified, elegant?

-3. Creative...Is there a creative touch to what I am doing that is unique to my artsy side?
+3. Dramatic...Is there a creative touch to what I am doing that is unique to my artsy side?

-4. Youthful....Do I feel "young at heart" in an appropriate manner?
+4. Current...Do I feel "young at heart" in an appropriate manner?

 Your fabulous five might include words like simple, tailored, romantic, trendy, country club, preppy, bohemian, approachable...there are a plethora of words to compose the communication we are seeking with our own individual foundational five.
 But, I would like to submit to you that if you shop with five goals in mind, then you will begin to define your own style.
 You will also take less clothing to thrift and return less to the stores and have fewer moments before a three way mirror saying WHAT WAS I THINKING?